(On Criticism of the Pure Devotee)

 Women’s generally greater concern with appearance is also indicated by their overwhelming dominance of the statistics regarding weight control.
 Although men also diet, they’re being overweight is not considered as great a social flaw as women.
 They also very rarely become caught up in the eating disorders of bulimia nervosa or anorexia nervosa.
 In fact these disorders are almost exclusively confined to women.

 Of course feminists will be quick to remind us that this weight obsessed gender imbalance is the result of patriarchal dominance and enforcement of men’s preferred taboos regarding women’s appearance.
 These taboos are then played upon by media and advertising to induce the insecurity needed to sell women beauty products and attractive clothing, sometimes driving them to the dysfunctional level of these disorders.
-Although there may be a social or sexist element to all this, it doesn’t change the fact that a key difference in women and men’s psychologies is making it possible.
+Although there may be a social or sexist element to all this, it doesn’t change the fact that a key difference in women’s and men’s psychologies is at least partially making it possible.

 Academics like Dr. Judith Butler contend that these gender differences are all socially created.
 They may be well received by the politically correct, but the practical proof of a society where men and women’s roles have been essentially reversed has not yet been demonstrated.
 It is difficult to completely disconnect all of women’s tendencies from their unique ability to give birth to children.